Financial scandal in the Orthodox Church in America

-The financial scandal in the Orthodox Church in America was a significant crisis of governance that shook the leadership of the Orthodox Church in America (OCA) from 2005 to 2008.
+The Financial scandal in the Orthodox Church in America was a significant crisis of governance that shook the leadership of the Orthodox Church in America from 2005 to 2008.

 Misuse of Church donations

 In the autumn of 2005, the OCA administration was publicly accused of financial misconduct by its former treasurer, Protodeacon Eric Wheeler.
 Wheeler has alleged that millions of dollars in donations to the church were improperly used for personal expenses or to cover shortfalls in Church accounts.

 Internal legal investigation

-In response to these allegations, Metropolitan Herman announced in March 2006 that the law firm of Proskauer Rose LLP had been hired to conduct an internal legal investigation, and an accounting firm to conduct audits.
+In response to these allegations, Metropolitan Herman announced in March 2006 that the law firm of Proskauer Rose LLP had been hired to conduct an internal legal investigation and an accounting firm had been hired to conduct audits.
 On March 16, 2006 Metr.
 Herman announced the dismissal of the church's chancellor, Protopresbyter Robert S. Kondratick.

 At a December 2006 joint meeting of the OCA's Holy Synod of Bishops and Metropolitan Council, information concerning the investigation's results to date was presented.
 The presentation confirmed earlier allegations of financial abuse and a lack of internal financial controls.